 - Demonstrating safety champion commitment to always ensure employee safety as the No. 1 priority.

 Our Safety, Health and Ergonomic Policy states that the safety, well-being and comfort of each employee are a team effort requiring everyone’s participation.
 Each location operates with a manager responsible for the program and a committee that meets monthly to review and discuss topics and ideas.
 The committees are responsible for assisting in the development of the plant’s protection processes and keeping employees engaged.
 In addition, they perform monthly care and ergonomic audits and when necessary, ensure corrective actions are implemented.
-Companywide, our safety committees are comprised of approximately 1,700 hourly and salaried employees.
+Companywide, our safety committees are comprised of approximately 1,670 hourly and salaried employees.
 In addition, the company has a Safety Elite and Excellence Awards Program that recognizes locations for exceptional safety achievements.